Schwab Form 1099 Composite

 Keep in mind, there are other forms that are a part of Schwab's Consolidated 1099 document.

 For example, yours may include a 1099-MISC, 1099-OID, and even the Year-End Summary.
-Any extra information you get on your consolidated 1099 may also need to be included in your tax return, depending on the type of activity or investments in your brokerage account.
+Any additional information you get on your consolidated 1099 may also need to be included in your tax return, depending on the type of activity or investments in your brokerage account.

 Be sure to consult with a tax professional.